bright/new-www/content/blog/how-to-improve-your-website-messaging.md

 Position for the audience with the biggest budget and the most effective use case.
 A Hospital or enterprise buyer, focused on statistics and operating in high volume budgets will be in the position to spend $1,500 per user, whereas a small clinic trying to improve efficiency will not.

-Remember we are allways happy to help You out, even via free consultation.
+Remember we are always happy to help You out, even via free consultation.
 The only think you have to do is say "hello" first.